About i-Base guides

-This is so as many people as possible can understand the information.
+This is so more people can easily understand the information.
 Notes for how to write for a wider readership are included below.

-All guides are available online as web pages and as PDF downloads.
+All guides are available in print and online as web pages and as PDF files.

 Print copies can be ordered online.
 These are free to individuals and UK-based clinics and support groups.